neeveresearch/nvx-samples/README.md

 The following lists and describes the samples in this repository

 ### nvx-app-talon-starter
-This application is designed to accompany the [Get Started](https://docs.neeveresearch.com/display/TALONDOC/Get+Started) section in [The Talon Manual](https://docs.neeveresearch.com/display/TALONDOC/What+is+Talon).
-It is a great way to learn the basics of how to build applicaitons with the X Platform and understand its core architecture.
+The starter app used in the [Talon Manual's](https://docs.neeveresearch.com/display/TALONDOC) [Getting Started](https://docs.neeveresearch.com/display/TALONDOC/Get+Started) section.
+This simple application consists of a simple processor micro app, that is forwards messages on from a sender micro-app to a receiver micro-app.

 ### nvx-sample-db-integration-sender-gateway
 This sample illustrates how to copy data from an external data source, such as an RDBMS, to an X app's state repository using a gateway app.
-See https://docs.neeveresearch.com/display/KB/Integrating+State+with+External+Sources for more information
+See [Integrating State with External Sources](https://docs.neeveresearch.com/display/KB/Integrating+State+with+External+Sources#IntegratingStatewithExternalSources-IntegratingExternalSourcetoApp) for more information.

 ### nvx-sample-db-integration-receiver-gateway
 This sample illustrates how to copy data from an X app's state repository to an external data source, such as an RDBMS, using a gateway app.
-See https://docs.neeveresearch.com/display/KB/Integrating+State+with+External+Sources for more information
+See [Integrating State with External Sources](https://docs.neeveresearch.com/display/KB/Integrating+State+with+External+Sources#IntegratingStatewithExternalSources-IntegratingApptoExternalSource) for more information.

 ### nvx-sample-db-integration-cdc
 This sample illustrates how to copy data from an X app's state repository to an external data source, such as an RDBMS, using CDC.
 See https://docs.neeveresearch.com/display/KB/Integrating+State+with+External+Sources for more information